Chen Yuanda: Issue with Liu Cong's empresses

-In a bizarre story that supposedly took place in 313, a shooting star had fallen to the ground around Pingyang and transformed into a mass of flesh.
-Liu Cong was disturbed by this and asked his ministers their opinion on what this meant.
+In a story that supposedly took place in 313, a shooting star had fallen to the ground around Pingyang and transformed into a mass of flesh.
+Liu Cong was disturbed by the event and asked his ministers their opinion on what this meant.
 Yuanda told him, "Women are being shown too much favour; this is an omen of the downfall of the state."
 Liu Cong replied, "What you say is purely based on yin and yang.
 How does this relate to human affairs?"
-Coincidentally, after the incident, Liu E would die.
+Coincidentally, shortly after the incident, Liu E would die.

 In 315, Liu Cong made the controversial decision of having three empresses at once, them being Liu Guifei, Jin Yueguang and Jin Yuehua.
 Yuanda once again argued with him, telling him that it was against tradition to have more than one empress.
-Liu Cong was annoyed by this, so he secretly reduced Yuanda's power by moving him to a prestigious but also powerless position.
-However, many ministers protested this by offering to give their positions up to Yuanda, so Cong was forced to re-appoint him as Imperial Secretary.
-Later Jin Yueguang was caught conducting an immoral activity, so Yuanda sent a petition to Liu Cong in regard to it.
-Cong had no choice but to depose her.
-After her disposal, Yueguang killed herself out of shame.
-Cong was distraught by her death, and blamed Yuanda for causing this.
+Liu Cong was annoyed by his admonition, so he secretly reduced Yuanda's power by moving him to a prestigious but also powerless position.
+However, many ministers protested this move by offering to give their positions up to Yuanda, so Cong was forced to re-appoint him as Imperial Secretary.
+Later, Jin Yueguang was caught committing an immoral act, so Yuanda sent a petition to Liu Cong in regard to it and forced him to depose her.
+After her removal, Yueguang killed herself out of shame.
+Cong was distraught by her death, and blamed Yuanda for causing it.

 Conflict with Wang Chen and death

-The next year in 316, Liu Cong began to place an excessive amount of trust in his eunuch, Wang Chen.
-Wang Chen and his inner circle were despised by Liu Cong's minister as they continued to curry his favour while living lavishly and removing their rivals.
+During 316, Liu Cong began to place an excessive amount of trust in his eunuchs and consort kins, led by Wang Chen.
+Wang Chen and his allies were despised by Liu Cong's minister as they continued to curry his favour while living lavishly and removing their rivals.
 Yuanda was involved in a group effort to submit a petition denouncing Wang Chen and his partisans.
-However, Liu Cong's trust in Wang Chen was ingrained, and Cong dismissed their attempts to win him over again.
+However, Liu Cong's trust in Wang Chen was entrenched, and Cong dismissed their attempts to win him over again.

-As the political discourse continued to take place that year, one of Yuanda's closest friend, Liu Yi died shortly after Liu Cong had denied his petition.
-Liu Yi death greatly affected Yuanda, who became depress as a result.
-Shortly after his friend's passing, Yuanda returned to his home, where he committed suicide.
+As the political dispute continued that year, one of Yuanda's closest friends, Liu Yi, died shortly after Liu Cong had denied his petition.
+Liu Yi's death greatly affected Yuanda, who became depressed as a result.
+Shortly after his friend's death, Yuanda returned to his home, where he committed suicide.
 Many of the ministers mourned their deaths, and felt that the two men had been unfairly treated.